ATHIRASURESH98/HOUSE_PRICE_PREDICTION/README.md

 - price: Total price of the house
 ## Analysis
 The price prediction using this data is done by Machine Learning in Python.
 The code for the analysis is provided in the Jupyter Notebook file Home_price_prediction.ipynb.
-In this prediction using GridSearchCV we find that linear model is the best fit model.
+- In this prediction using GridSearchCV we find that linear model is the best fit model.
-For the prediction using linear model we use following columns:
+- For the prediction using linear model we use following columns:
--location
+    - location
--sqft
+    - sqft
--bath
+    - bath
--bhk
+    - bhk